-- · General instructions for creating and using MML files - · A complete description of each MML statement - · Sample MML files - MML error messages
+- · General instructions for creating and using MML files - · A complete description of each MML statement - · Sample MML files - · MML error messages

-FrameMaker[®] and FrameMaker+SGML[TM] both read MML files.
-In this manual, the term Frame document refers to a document created by either FrameMaker or FrameMaker+SGML.
-This manual contains information for the UNIX, Macintosh, Windows, and NeXT versions of FrameMaker and FrameMaker+SGML.
+FrameMaker and FrameMaker+SGML both read MML files.
+In this manual, the term FrameMaker (as in FrameMaker document or FrameMaker product) refers to either FrameMaker or FrameMaker+SGML.
+This manual contains information about FrameMaker and FrameMaker+SGML on the UNIX, Macintosh, and Windows platforms.